Lingkai-Kong/RE-Control/README.md

 Evaluate the GPT-4 win rate:
 `python gpt4_eval.py --run_name_red llama3_8B_shp_0.0001_30_0.5 --run_name_blue $put the prefered answer in the dataset here`

+You need to provide the preferred response in the dataset as 'run_name_blue'.
+We provide an exmaple in example_data/dataset_prefer.json.

 ## Citation
 If you find our work helpful, please consider citing our paper: